Skip to content

 A Something of Marvellous: Experience Genting Highlands, Malaysia

 Malaysia’s Genting Highlands is just 45 minutes away from Kuala Lumpur.
 You can reach Genting Highlands from Kuala Lumpur by Express Bus, which will take you to Awana Station.
-Let me be more specific about what Genting Highlands is all about: it’s about being in the heart of a dreamland.
+Let me be more specific about Genting Highlands: it’s about being in the heart of a dreamland.
 It took a lot of granite mountains, surrounded by lush greenery, to come together to become Malaysia’s most picturesque destination.
 With no expense spared to make up for this wonder, Genting Highlands is home to huge woodlands, entertainment facilities, pleasant restaurants offering different cuisines, and elegant shopping malls.
 Nothing could keep you from coming up with something to do while you’re here.

 25 Best Things to Do in Malaysia-Your Full Guide